 8. Room with a view – if you have it flaunt it

 If you are in a fortunate position to have your shower or bath with a view, then you should seriously consider shutters in the space.
 They can be cleverly manoeuvred to close the bottom section to screen you off and give you privacy, and to have the upper section open to the view.
 This is especially important when choosing a window for your bathroom that is particularly open, like bay windows; if you can see out, people can most likely see in!
 You can find good info on the cost for bay windows shutters at The Great British Shutter Company for your chance to preserve your privacy.
-The shutters can be opened to let in the natural light when you are not using the shower.
+The shutters can be opened to let in the natural light when you are not using the shower to prevent rust.
 This will add a new dimension to the small space and really make it feel larger.
 It might also be worth checking out Money Expert (https://www.moneyexpert.com/gas-electricity/) for a fantastic home energy quote so you can put more money into improving your bathroom and home.